Zayuz/EosNotes/content/The World/Characters/Reihan.md

 Lysandre: 'Well, if this is to be our last meeting for the foreseeable future lets make the most of it.
 Who wants to go sky racing?'
 They agree and dragonborn becomes a huge dragon (size - ancient+) Lysandre sprouts angel wings (aasimar), and Reihan's sword etching of a Pegasus becomes a mount for her to fly.

+Another memory of Reihan: Reihan stands in front of the gateway to the sepulchre conversing with the ghost of Reihan's mother.
+Reihan is crying, and Arazeal puts his arm around her.
+She 'didnt think it would happen to me.'
+The ghost is pulled into the gate, and vanishes.
+Her mother was killed during the rage of dragons.